ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-I reached out for one and as I was closing the fridge door, I hesitated I know I'm moving away from the ant story but bear with me and that moment when I looked at the remaining 11 bottles in the fridge, I felt something
+I reached out for one and as I was closing the fridge door, I hesitated I know I'm moving away from the ant story but bear with me and that moment when I looked at the remaining 11 bottles in the fridge, I felt something right there, and then I saw the bottles as a family